HOURS OF OPERATION

 *For off campus access, please visit your student portal and look for the “Passwords for library databases” document on the front page.

-(a group of 50 different databases for magazines and newspapers).
+(a group of about 70 different databases for magazines, newspapers, and more)

 How to log in:

 If you are a student at Frank Phillips College, the username and password for the databases are on the front page of your student portal (CAMS).
 If you are on-campus, you should not be asked for a username or password except by the HLC databases.

 The HLC databases require a library card from somewhere in the HLC (which includes FPC) and a 4 digit PIN number for the password.
 The username to login will be the 13 numbers on the barcode of your library card.
 The 4 digit PIN number must be obtained from the librarian, so please call Jason Price at (806) 457-4200 x 787 or via e-mail at firstname.lastname@example.org.